yuichi-takeuchi/tSort/README.md

 5. Sort each unit whether burst or non-burst by clicking "BurstIndex" button on the slave table.
 6. Make raster waves by clicking "Raster" button on the Hist tab of the main control panel.
 7. Make a summary of firing rate of each unit by clicking "Sponta Hz" button on the Hist tab.
-8. Have firing rate histogram by cliking "Histogram" button on the Hist tab.
+8. Have firing rate histogram by clicking "Histogram" button on the Hist tab.

 #### Anasysis of evoked firing (peri-stimulus time histogram)
-0. Set the analyisis mode as PSTH by "Analysis Mode" pull-down menu on the Hist tab of the main control panel.
+0. Set the analysis mode as PSTH by "Analysis Mode" pull-down menu on the Hist tab of the main control panel.
 1. Make the slave table ready for the analysis by clicking "STablePrep" button on the Hist tab.
 2. Set detection analytical parameters on the Hist tab (number of trials, time window width etc.).
 3. Specify source wave for analysis.